CDCgov/ReportVision/.github/README.md

 Optional Inputs:

 - `ocr-docker-tag`: The OCR Docker Tag.
 This input is optional because if it is left blank, the workflow will build and publish a new docker image each time.
 If you would like to deploy a previously built docker image, you can add the tag here.

+**Note**: Using an already registered docker image will be a bit faster than waiting for a new one to be built.
+Also, this is how we quickly rollback versions.

 # Github Workflows for building and deploying ReportVision in Staging or Production